ansys/pystk/doc/source/api/ansys/stk/core/vgt/IAnalysisWorkbenchInstance.rst

 IAnalysisWorkbenchInstance
 ==========================

-.. py:class:: IAnalysisWorkbenchInstance
+.. py:class:: ansys.stk.core.vgt.IAnalysisWorkbenchInstance

    object

    The IAgCrdnInstance interface enables to obtain information about the parent object that owns the VGT component.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IAnalysisWorkbenchInstance

 Overview
 --------